narcissawright/melancholy/README.md

 ##### Items
 - Healing items.
 Green apples, other stuff.

+##### Pause Menu
+- Can change the zoom amount
+- Remap controls, set control sensitivity and axis invert
+- Access to the pause camera

 #### `Would like to add`

 - Dynamic grass, grass trampling, desire paths saved to a file on hard drive.